AnnaWilliford/SWC.Spring18/PythonBasics/index.md

 :white_check_mark: This lesson introduced you to main ideas of programming: variables, functions, data structures and scripts.
 Now you can write your own simple programs in Python and begin understanding python code written by others. :end:

 :soon: Next, we have Reports and Visualization.
-Using Python Reports our codes,analysis,results and interpretation of the results is made possible.
+Using Python Reports our codes,analysis,results and interpretation of the results are made possible.
 They are created in Markdown format which makes it easier to use and publish.

 :soon: Further, Python has numerous packages which makes it possible to create different kinds plots from various analyses.
 We had a sneak peek using line plot :chart_with_upwards_trend: and bar plot:bar_chart:.
 We will learn more about plots in Visualization later in the day.